 The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences of their misbehavior.
-District personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the students' ability to develop self-discipline.
+District personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the emphasize students' ability to develop self-discipline.
+To support this, the district implements Therapeutic Crisis Intervention for Schools (TCIS), which provides staff with strategies to prevent and de-escalate potential crises situations, reinforcing positive behavioral choices and fostering student well-being.
+While verbal interventions, conflict resolution, and restorative practices will be prioritized, physical interventions will only be used in situations where there is an imminent risk of harm, and all other de-escalation strategies have been exhausted.

 The Board recognizes the need to be clear and specific in expressing its expectations for student conduct while on District property, at a District function, or off school property when the actions create or would foreseeably create a risk of substantial disruption within the school environment or where it is foreseeable that the conduct might reach school property.
-The rules of conduct listed below are intended to do that and focus on safety and respect for the rights and property of others.
+The rules of conduct listed below are intended to do that and focus on promote safety and respect for the rights and property of others

-Students who will not accept responsibility for their own behavior or who violate these school rules will be required to accept the consequences for their conduct.
-Students may be subject to logical consequences, Restorative Practices, and/or disciplinary action, up to and including suspension from school or removal from a program, when they engage in conduct that is disorderly, insubordinate, disruptive, violent, endangers the safety, morals, health or welfare of others, engage in misconduct on the school bus, or engage in academic misconduct including work/internship sites.
+Students who will not accept responsibility do not act responsibly for their own behavior or who violate these school rules will be required to accept the consequences for their conduct.
+In alignment with TCIS principles, students may be subject to logical consequences, Restorative Practices, and/or disciplinary action, up to and including suspension from school or removal from a program, when they engage in conduct that is disorderly, insubordinate, disruptive, violent, endangers the safety, morals, health or welfare of others, engage in misconduct on the school bus, or engage in academic misconduct including work/internship sites.